gmontoya/federatedOptimizer/README.md

   * It will also download some engines used in the empirical evaluation from their github repositories and enhance them with some modified files available at `engines` to include time measurements used in the empirical evaluation
 * Execute the script `scripts/compileAll.sh` to compile the Java files (requires Java 8)
 * Execute the script `scripts/setPathFederationFiles.sh` to include absolute paths in some of the files used by the engines
+* Make sure that the statistics for Odyssey are available
+  * Check the section about [Generating Odyssey's statistics](https://github.com/gmontoya/federatedOptimizer/tree/master#generating-odysseys-statistics)
 * Execute the systems you are interested in using the appropriate scripts.
   * To have the engines accessing the endpoints directly (without using proxies), use the scripts (available in the folder `scripts`):
 ```